 However, it's not always a clear-cut issue.
 There are instances when damage to the property can occur as a result of prolonged wear and tear.
-In these cases, the damage caused could be considered the fault of the tenant for not raising the issue with the landlord before the damage occurred, and this could mean that the tenant is charged for the repairs.
+In these cases, the damage caused could be considered the tenant's fault for not raising the issue with the landlord before the damage occurred, and this could mean that the landlord charges the tenant for the repairs.

-So, with this in mind, it's worth making sure that you know what you need to look out for.
-As a tenant, put yourself in a good position by having a clear idea of what can be classed as typical fair wear and tear.
+So, with this in mind, it's worth ensuring you know what you need to look out for.
+As a tenant, put yourself in a good position by clearly defining what can be classed as typical fair wear and tear.

 What does normal wear and tear look like?

-The key point to remember is that fair wear and tear refers to the damage that you expect to see in a property over time.
-This element of expectation is important, as it helps to define what's wear and tear and what's either accidental or deliberate damage.
+The critical point is that fair wear and tear refers to the damage you expect to see in a property over time.
+This element of expectation is essential, as it helps to define what's wear and tear and what's either accidental or deliberate damage.

 Things that fall into the wear and tear category include worn carpets, scuffed floors, chipped paint and cracks in the plaster.
-These are changes that happen due to everyday life and can take place in all types of property over a period of time – and, crucially, these are things that are unavoidable.
+These are changes that happen due to everyday life and can take place in all types of property over time – and, crucially, these are unavoidable.

-By knowing what's fair wear and tear in your rental property, you can be ready with the facts should your landlord contest this when you come to move out.
+Knowing what's fair wear and tear in your rental property means that you can be ready with the facts should your landlord contest this when you come to move out.

 When will I see deposit deductions for damage?

-Your landlord might see damage to their property and think it’s the result of neglect or deliberate abuse.
+Your landlord might see damage to their property and think it results from neglect or deliberate abuse.
 If they can prove that it's damage rather than gradual wear and tear, they can deduct from your deposit to cover the cost of repairs and replacements when you move out.

 One of the main ways they can prove that damage has been caused is through dated photographs.
-It's worth taking and dating your own photographs when you first move into the property in order to make sure your account of how things looked when you arrived tally with your landlord's.
+It's worth taking and dating your own pictures when you first move into the property to ensure your account of how things looked when you arrived tally with your landlord's.
 Alternatively, you can speak to your landlord about creating a photographic inventory that you both agree upon (and sign and date together).
 Read on to find out why this is important.

 What can be classed as damage and not fair wear and tear?

-As with understanding what wear and tear looks like, it’s important that you know what your landlord or letting agent will attribute to damage.
+As with understanding what wear and tear looks like, you must know what your landlord or letting agent will attribute to damage.
 Whether accidental, through neglect or deliberate, damage can be one of several things.
 Broken windows and locks, holes in the walls and torn curtains and carpets are all classed as damage.